roni5604/Prime_Counter_Improvment/README.md

 This project demonstrates effective utilization of multithreading to improve the performance of a prime number detection algorithm in a continuous data stream.
 By optimizing the `isPrime` function and parallelizing the processing, significant performance gains were achieved while keeping the memory usage within the specified limits.

-## Author
+## Authors

-Prepared by Roni Michaeli
+Roni Michaeli and Elor Israeli